-1. City Park — Located in the Lakefront/Lakeview neighborhood of New Orleans, City Park is one of the largest urban parks in the United States and was recently named one of America’s Coolest Parks by Travel + Leisure.
+1. City Park – Located in the Mid-City/Lakeview area of New Orleans, City Park is one of the largest urban parks in the United States and was recently named one of America’s Coolest Parks by Travel + Leisure.
 City Park has a number of different spots perfect for picnicking but my personal favorites are the Pavillion of the Two Sisters and the Besthoff Sculpture Garden.

 2. Audubon Park – Located across the street from Tulane and Loyola Universities, Audubon Park is stomping ground for college students, uptown families and tourists alike.
 Just a short streetcar ride from the French Quarter, it’s not unusual to see groups of people laying on blankets in the grass, people playing Frisbee or people jogging or walking with pets.
 Grab some wine, cold beers or your favorite po-boy and head to Audubon Park for a picnic and people watching.

 3. Woldenberg Park – Whenever I find myself wandering around the CBD or French Quarter, I often wander over to Woldenberg Park.
 Located along the Mississippi River near the Audubon Aquarium of the Americas, Woldenberg Park is the perfect place to sit and relax after an afternoon or morning of strolling through the quarter.